RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 One minor difficulty is that Elm's virtual DOM operates on a bit of a delay.
-Instead of writing each change to the DOM as each update takes place, it uses `requestAnimationFrame` to debounce the DOM changes, only making them as often as the screen will refresh.
+Instead of writing each change to the DOM as each update takes place, it uses `requestAnimationFrame` to throttle the DOM changes, only making them as often as the screen will refresh.
 So, your Javascript code will need to wait a bit for the special `div` to appear.